SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/delete.md

 You can delete the definition of the selection, the dataset it contains, or both.

-If you want to delete a selection, you do not delete the actual records it contains.
+Deleting a selection does not delete the actual records it contains.
 They will remain in the system, but will no longer be available as a collected dataset under **Selection**.

 ## Delete the selection definition